-On May 11th, 2017, The Cities and Communities Heart Initiative Nashville (CCHI Nashville) announced the launch of Caring for the Caregiver, a program to improve cardiovascular health and reduce cardiovascular disease risk factors among nurses in Nashville’s hospitals and health systems.
+In 2017, Women’s Heart Alliance (WHA) collaborated with The Cities and Communities Heart Initiative Nashville (CCHI Nashville) to launch Caring for the Caregiver, a program to improve cardiovascular health and reduce cardiovascular disease risk factors among nurses in Nashville’s hospitals and health systems.

-Program partners TriStar Health, an HCA affiliate, and Saint Thomas Health, part of Ascension, have kicked off screening and prevention programs across their facilities.
-UnitedHealthcare Community Plan of Tennessee and Vanderbilt Heart and Vascular Institute will follow later in the year.
+Program partners TriStar Health, Saint Thomas Health, UnitedHealthcare Community Plan of Tennessee and Vanderbilt Heart and Vascular Institute implemented screening and prevention programs across their facilities.

-Saint Thomas Health is also offering heart disease screenings and health awareness events for all 8,000 of its associates.
-There will be health fairs, in addition to heart health screenings, offered throughout May 2017 at the Saint Thomas Midtown, Saint Thomas Rutherford and Saint Thomas River Park facilities.
+Saint Thomas Health also offered heart disease screenings and health awareness events for all 8,000 of its associates, including Spring health fairs at the Saint Thomas Midtown, Saint Thomas Rutherford and Saint Thomas River Park facilities.

-UBER Nashville is providing in-kind support, including free rides for caregivers, for the program.
+UBER Nashville provided in-kind support, including free rides for caregivers, for the program.

 Cities and Communities with Heart Initiative (CCHI) Nashville

-Caring for the Caregiver is a program of CCHI Nashville, a collaborative initiative envisioned and led by the Women’s Heart Alliance (WHA) to stop women in Nashville from needlessly suffering and dying from cardiovascular disease.
-It will take a wide-ranging approach to improving women’s heart health through five program components, rolling out in 2017 and beyond:
+Caring for the Caregiver was a program of CCHI Nashville, a collaborative initiative envisioned and led by WHA to stop women in Nashville from needlessly suffering and dying from cardiovascular disease.
+The program took a wide-ranging approach to improve women’s heart health through five program components:

 • Caring for the Caregiver, a program to improve cardiovascular health and reduce CVD risk factors among nurses in Nashville’s hospitals and health systems;